 The final act in the trilogy summarized the two cases, offered condescending definitions of legal terminology and rebuked the Police Service for turning, “a blind eye to the law’s instruction.”

-My defense of the Police also sparked a degree of rage from members of the defense bar who went on the offensive on JT’s Facebook page.
+My defense of the police also sparked a degree of rage from members of the defense bar who went on the offensive on Turner’s Facebook page.
 The attacks were angry, personal and offensive.